Manila Esposito

 Manila Esposito (born 2 November 2006) is an Italian artistic gymnast.
-She is a two-time medalist in the FIG World Cup series.
-She competed at the 2022 World Championships.

-Career
+She was a member of the silver medal winning team at the 2024 Olympic Games where she also won a bronze medal on the balance beam.
+She is a two-time European all-around champion (2024, 2025) as well as the 2024 European balance beam and floor exercise champion.

+Early life

+Esposito was born in Boscotrecase to Luciano and Margherita Esposito.
+She began gymnastics at age four when her mother began noticing her athletic abilities.
+When she was five years old, her family moved to Civitavecchia.

+Gymnastics career

 2022

 Esposito competed at the DTB Pokal Mixed Cup and won the bronze medal with the Italian team behind the United States and Germany.
 She then competed at the City of Jesolo Trophy where she finished tenth in the all-around with a total score of 51.200.
 She won the all-around title at the Joaquim Blume Memorial with a total score of 53.300.
 She won the all-around bronze medal at the Italian Championships behind Martina Maggio and Alice D'Amato.
 In the event finals, she won the gold medal on the vault, the silver medal on the balance beam, the bronze medal on the uneven bars, and she placed fourth on the floor exercise.
 She was then selected to compete at the World Championships alongside Maggio, D'Amato, Giorgia Villa, and Veronica Mandriota.
 The team qualified for the team final where they finished fifth.

 2023

 Esposito competed at the Cottbus World Cup on the vault and floor exercise.
 In the vault final, she won the gold medal by competing a Yurchenko 1.5 and a Podkopayeva for a 13.233 average.
 She won a silver medal in the floor final behind Japan's Kokufugata Azuki.

+At the 2023 European Championships in Antalya she won the silver medal on the beam.
+Additionally she was a member of the team to win the silver medal in the team final alongside Alice D'Amato, Asia D'Amato, Angela Andreoli, and Giorgia Villa.

+At the World Championships in Antwerp she finished fifth with the Italian team consisting of Angela Andreoli, Arianna Belardelli, Alice D’Amato, and Elisa Iorio.
+Individually, she was ninth in the all round final.